CarlTeapot/HDL-Compiler/readme.md

     python hdl_compiler.py --file {file-path.cmp/csv}

- To test the hdl file, all the other .hdl files for the chips that it uses must be in the same folder
+ To test the hdl file, all the other .hdl files that it uses as chips must be in the same folder